 Jason Sattizahn and his colleagues recruited 83 participants aged 18-35, including 35 men, from areas near universities.
 First they tested the participants’ attention control abilities using the well-established Flanker Task: participants had to identify as quickly as possible the direction of central arrows that were either surrounded by congruent flankers (<<<<<) or incongruent flankers (<<><<).
 It’s a test of attention control because it takes mental concentration to ignore the flankers, especially on incongruent trials.

-Next, the researchers tested the participants’ on some tricky mental arithmetic questions, both without any pressure and then under high pressure conditions in which there was a monetary incentive, peer pressure (poor performance would adversely affect another participant) and risk of public shaming (they were told their performance would be shared with professors and others).
+Next, the researchers tested the participants’ on some tricky mental arithmetic questions, both without any pressure, and then under high pressure conditions that involved: (a) a monetary incentive; (b) peer pressure (poor performance would adversely affect another participant); and (c) risk of public shaming (they were told their performance would be shared with professors and others).

 Finally, the participants completed two tests of their working memory capacity: they had to solve a sequence of basic mathematical operations or sentence comprehension questions, with each one interspersed with presentation of a single letter on screen.
 At the end of each run of between three and seven trials, the participants had to try to recall the letters in the correct order.